Agentic AI-RAN Empowering Synergetic Sensing, Communication, Computing, and Control: Introduction

-Realizing such tightly coupled autonomy within existing network architectures reveals a fundamental paradigm conflict, as illustrated in Fig.~\ref{compare}.
-The evolution of Radio Access Networks (RAN), epitomized by Open RAN (O-RAN), has improved flexibility through modular disaggregation and multi-vendor interoperability.
-Yet, the resulting logical and physical separation of functions is ill-suited to agentic workloads with strict latency requirements.
-A more fundamental limitation arises from the inherent resource heterogeneity of SC3 processing.
-Communication stacks require strict determinism and fine-grained scheduling, whereas AI inference is inherently bursty, memory demanding, and compute-intensive \cite{chen2024big}.
-In conventional edge systems, when these opposing workloads contend for shared hardware resources without isolation, the bursty nature of AI processes can starve the communication stack, leading to non-deterministic jitter.
-For high-speed UAV operations, such fragmentation may directly compromise control stability and mission safety.
-Therefore, supporting Agentic AI requires a strategic reintegration of these functions, ensuring that perception, reasoning, and actuation operate synchronously within a single control loop \cite{acharya2025agentic}.
+Realizing tightly coupled autonomy within existing network architectures reveals a fundamental paradigm conflict, as illustrated in Fig.~\ref{compare}.
+The evolution of Radio Access Networks (RAN), exemplified by Open RAN (O-RAN), has improved flexibility through modular disaggregation and multi-vendor interoperability.
+However, this design orientation toward logical and physical separation is not well aligned with agentic SC3 workloads that require tightly coordinated, low-latency closed-loop execution.
+A deeper challenge lies in the heterogeneous runtime characteristics of SC3 processing: communication stacks require strict determinism and fine-grained scheduling, whereas AI inference is bursty, memory-intensive, and compute-intensive \cite{10579546}.
+When these contrasting workloads share hardware resources without effective coordination and isolation, bursty AI execution can undermine communication and control functions that depend on strict timing, leading to jitter, delayed actuation, and reduced task reliability.
+These observations suggest that SC3-oriented Agentic AI cannot be supported by merely colocating individual functions on a shared platform.
+Instead, it requires an integrated system design in which perception, reasoning, communication, and actuation operate as a coordinated closed loop under practical latency and resource constraints \cite{10849561}.

-To address these challenges, this article proposes a task-oriented Agentic AI-RAN architecture that moves beyond simple functional aggregation to achieve deep architectural convergence.
-By leveraging hardware-level isolation through Multi-Instance GPU (MIG) Partitioning, the proposed design harmonizes heterogeneous workloads within a single edge node, effectively eliminating the stochastic jitter.
-This enables bursty AI inference to coexist with strict radio timing requirements, providing a practical pathway toward edge-enabled autonomous control.
-The discussion begins by introducing representative application scenarios in low-altitude and embodied intelligence that motivate the need for this architecture.
-Following this context, architectural limitations of existing RAN systems in supporting closed-loop autonomy are examined.
-Subsequently, the article presents the proposed system design and demonstrates its viability through a prototype involving autonomous drone navigation, highlighting its low closed-loop latency and robust performance under dynamic conditions.
-Finally, future research directions for edge intelligence in 6G networks are outlined.